 Giulio M. Gallarotti is a Professor of Government at Wesleyan University, Connecticut.
-He is the author of The Power Curse: Influence & Illusion in World and Cosmopolitan Power in International Relations: A Synthesis of Realism, Neoliberalism, and Constructivism.
+He is an expert in power studies and is the author of The Power Curse: Influence & Illusion in World.

 Joseph S. Nye Jr. is an Emeritus Professor in Political Science at the Harvard Kennedy School of Government.
-He is the author of Understanding Global Conflict and Cooperation: An Introduction to Theory and History and The Future of Power.
+He is an expert in international relations theory and is the author of Understanding Global Conflict and Cooperation: An Introduction to Theory and History.

 Erica Chenoweth is a Professor of Public Policy at Harvard Kennedy School of Government.
-She is the author of The Politics of Terror and Why Civil Resistance Works: The Strategic Logic of Nonviolent Conflict.
+She is an expert in political violence and is the author of The Politics of Terror.

 This interview originally aired on the Scholars’ Circle.
 To access our archive of episodes and download this interview, click here.